Ether-CLI/Ether/README.md

 cp -f Executable /usr/local/bin/ether
 ```

-A Homebrew formula is in the works.
+A Homebrew formula is in the works (if you want to help with it, that's fantastic!).

 ### How do I make my package available?